ethereumdegen/crewlybot/README.md

           }

+   Note: The email_key_secret is an API key secret that you will need to create using a new free account on Sendgrid.
+This is because NodeJS can't easily send emails on its own, it needs a third-party service like Sendgrid.

  #  The secret sauce

   The parseHTML function uses Jquery to find specific elements on the page, evalate them, and then send an email based on a condition.
 This is the real heart of this bot.
 The rest of the bot's code really just facilitates this function.